MaysaaRais/portfolio/README.md

-# Maysaa Rais — Quant Finance Projects
+# Maysaa Rais — Finance Projects

 Work I built to go deeper on private markets and risk.